ryanklee/LLM-Workflow-Director/docs/implementation_plan.md

    - [x] 4.4.
 Create an abstraction layer for vector database operations.

 ## Phase 2: Workflow and Project Management

+- [x] Dog-food ready: The project has reached a state where it can be used to manage its own development process.

 - [x] 5.
 Workflow Configuration and Management
    - [x] 5.1.
 Design and implement a YAML-based workflow configuration system.